-There's been a glut of PHEVs from Audi released over the past few months with the German brand looking to have five such models launched into the market in the second half of the year alone.
-Now, following the Q5 TFSI e which was launched back in June, the A8 TFSI e that we covered very recently, as well as the A7 and Q7, Audi is launching the A6 55 TFSI e quattro – which will go on sale in November.
+Following the Q5 TFSI e which was launched back in June, the A8 TFSI e which we covered very recently, as well as the A7 and Q7, Audi is launching the A6 55 TFSI e quattro – which went on sale in November.

 Audi reckons that the A6s place in the executive saloon class makes it a great candidate for the PHEV treatment thanks to its suitability as a low-emission, high efficiency commuter, as well as its low benefit in kind and VED.
 Of course, so far Audi has said that each of its PHEVs is well suited for its particular field, but let's take a closer look at what the A6 55 TFSI e has to offer.